| Beth Dotson Brown |

 work.
 And I put on yet another pair of shoes.
 All of those

-experiences also introduced me to others who like to dance with words,
+opportunities also introduced me to others who like to dance with words,

 aspiring writers who thrive on sharing their creativity and their own